Laravel-Bangladesh/docs/queues.md

         public $tries = 5;
     }

+<a name="time-based-attempts"></a>
+#### Time Based Attempts

+As an alternative to defining how many times a job may be attempted before it fails, you may define a time at which the job should timeout.
+This allows a job to be attempted any number of times within a given time frame.
+To define the time at which a job should timeout, add a `retryUntil` method to your job class:

+    /**
+     * Determine the time at which the job should timeout.
+     *
+     * @return \DateTime
+     */
+    public function retryUntil()
+    {
+        return now()->addSeconds(5);
+    }

+> {tip} You may also define a `retryUntil` method on your queued event listeners.

 #### Timeout

 > {note} The `timeout` feature is optimized for PHP 7.1+ and the `pcntl` PHP extension.